The no-plan meal planning method has been developed over years out of the necessity to combine planning meals with using what grows in our garden.

 Growing up I didn’t even know there was such a thing as a meal plan.
 We often had beans on Saturday and noodles on Monday.
 And maybe my mom had other tricks to get us all fed.
 But I do not recall her ever sitting down and writing up a plan.
 For the matter, I don’t even recall her using a recipe book or grocery list.
 We ate what we grew and what was in season.
-More about how people lived simple yesterday here.
+In the winter we used what was stored away in the pantry and root cellar.
+You can read more about how people lived simple yesterday here.

 I was very encouraged by a young, enthusiastic blogger who also uses the no-plan approach to meal planning.
 If you need more encouragement to No-plan meal planning after reading this, head over and read her post.
 Well worth it.

-As I have already mentioned, it seems this was the method our grandmothers used.
-Back in a day cooks often had less variety to begin with, and would make the same meals over and over again.
+As I have already mentioned, having daily themes seemed to be the method my mother already used.
+Back in the day cooks often had less variety of products to work with, and would make the same meals over and over again.
 Today we sure don’t have a shortage of variety nor recipes to encourage variety, but we can still theme those recipes.
 We can have a great plan for the No-plan approach to meal planning.

-Our meal theme has changed over the years multiple times, all depending on what our schedule was like and what we loved to eat.
+Our meal themes are changing, depending on what our schedule is like and what we love to eat.
 It’s a very flexible, but still helpful method of meal planning that isn’t one.

 You get the idea.

-If you are a no-plan meal planner we would love to hear about your method to still get food on the table.
+If you are a gardener we would love to hear about your method to use what you grow in your garden.

 More posts you might enjoy